Reporting Your Taxes

 Back to Completing Your Program MAIN MENU Proceed to Webinar Library

-Each year, in mid-April, residents and citizens of the United States are required to submit their annual income tax returns for the calendar year prior.
-As resident aliens of the United States, Fulbrighters are also required to participate in this annual ritual.
+Each Spring, residents and citizens of the United States are required to submit their annual income tax returns for the calendar year prior—typically the deadline falls on April 15.
+As visitors to the United States on a J visa exchange visitor, Fulbrighters are also required to participate in this annual ritual as a nonresident.
 We ask that Fulbrighters approach this piece of their exchange with a good faith effort.
-As tax information can be overwhelming and confusing, this information below attempts to simplify the ways in which Fulbrighter grant benefits can be subject to taxes.
+As tax information can be overwhelming and confusing, the information below attempts to simplify the ways in which Fulbrighter grant benefits can be subject to taxes.
 It also aims to orient Fulbrighters to the most common Fulbrighter tax profiles so that you may understand better how U.S. tax law may apply to you.
 Your IIE advisor, while not certified to give tax advice, can help you understand the components of this guide.
-For more complex tax matters, Fulbrighters should consult the IRS website (irs.gov) and/or a tax professional.
+IIE has partnered with Sprintax, who offers online self-preparation tax software specifically for nonresidents like Fulbright Scholars.
+For more complex tax matters, Fulbrighters should consult with Sprintax (iie@sprintax.com) or the IRS (irs.gov).
 Ultimately, compliance with tax laws and regulations is your responsibility.
 Keeping good financial records all year long will make completing and filing your tax return easier.

 Do I really have to file tax paperwork?
 My country has a tax treaty and I didn't even receive any payments!